PlanetaryRobotics/ergodic-search/README.md

 ![Map Update Example](images/example_map_updates.gif)

-The third script, ```example_replanning.py```, provides an example in which the trajectory is re-planned after taking a step and can be used to see how the control updates and ```take_step``` work.
+The third script, ```example_replanning.py```, provides an example in which the trajectory is replanned after taking a step (using ```replan_type = 'full'```) and can be used to see how the control updates and ```take_step``` work.
 The gif below shows the results from this example:

 ![Replanning Example](images/example_replan_full.gif)

 Note that this is a contrived example and does not represent how ergodic search should be used in practice (e.g. the information at each point is not changing as information is gathered).
 For more information, see [[3]](#3).

+This example can also demonstrate partial trajectory replanning if provided with the command line argument ```--replan_type partial```.
+In this case, the map is also updated as is done for the map update example because otherwise the trajectory will not change when replanned.
+These results look similar to the results from the map updates example.

 ### Incorporating Dynamics Models